Wrongful Death Lawyer in Fort Lauderdale

-The benefit of working with a legal team that has more than 160 years of combined experience and
+- The benefit of working with a legal team that has more than 50 years of experience

-- A free case evaluation to learn more about your claim and how our firm can help, with absolutely no obligation.
+- A free case evaluation to learn more about your claim and how our firm can help.

 Florida Wrongful Death Act

-To pay for the costs of medical expenses related to the decedent's injury, to pay for funeral expenses, and to compensate you for the value of lost support and services in terms of income contributions on the part of the decedent.
-Lost income may be computed with interest from the date of death, and may include future loss of support and services based on the decedent's probable net income in the years ahead.
+- Economic Damages - To pay for the costs of medical expenses related to the decedent's injury, to pay for funeral expenses, and to compensate you for the value of lost support and services in terms of income contributions on the part of the decedent.
+Lost income may be computed with interest from the date of death, and may include future loss of support and services based on the decedent's probable net income.

-To compensate you for loss of companionship and protection, and for the children's loss of parental companionship, instruction and guidance, as well as for your mental pain and suffering from the date when the injury occurred.
+- Noneconomic Damages - To compensate you for loss of companionship and protection, and for the children's loss of parental companionship, instruction, and guidance, as well as for your mental pain and suffering from the date when the injury occurred.

 There is no way to predict with accuracy the amount of compensation you could receive in your wrongful death claim, but when we meet for your free consultation we will take the time to review all aspects of the situation to come up with an estimate of how much your case may potentially be worth.
-We will also make sure that you fully understand your rights and the progress of your case as our legal team fights for justice and fair compensation on your behalf.
+We will also make sure that you fully understand your rights as our legal team fights for justice and fair compensation on your behalf.

 If you would like to discuss your case, request your free case evaluation by calling toll-free at (888) 499-6206.